xrdocs/multicast/_blogs/future-of-multicast.md

 - Optimize bandwidth utilisation by replicating data in the IP network.
 - Assure the fair distribution of data across multiple sites (receivers, leaves) at the same time.

-Our task here is to list these categories and propose solutions based on the current and future requirements.
+Our task here is to list these categories and propose solutions based on the current and future industry requirements.

 ## Media Streaming

 _The Media Streaming customers are CNBC, Sky, BT Broadcast, Bell Broadcast, Verizon, Swisscom, Pixar, ESPN, Disney and more._

-Their main goal is to deliver IPTV broadcast channels to all the points of presence while achieving zero disruption of services.
+Streaming media is all about traffic delivered and consumed in a continuous stream from a source.
+The main goal is to deliver IPTV broadcast channels to all the presence points while maintaning zero disruption of services.

+### Current Deployments

+Today, most Media Streaming deployments are running RSVP + mVPN.

 Today they are mostly running Multicast RSVP + mVPN.
 The Service-Level-Agreement (SLA) is Live-Live scenario with **manually** maintained and created disjoint trees.